What's On This Page

 Easy peasy, add some cinnamon, cardamom, and cloves to your ginger tea.

-Add a splash of milk, and that is it!
-Or you can add some ginger to your chai latte.
-Just as easy.
+Add a splash of milk, and that’s it!
+You can also add some ginger to your chai latte—it’s just as easy.

 Ginger latte with anise

-You can use dried or fresh ginger to prepare this beverage.
+To prepare this beverage, you can use dried or fresh ginger.
 Heat 250 ml almond milk with honey (or agave syrup), dried anise, and 1 tsp coconut oil.
-Add the ginger (shot) to this, and your ginger latte is ready to serve!
+Add the ginger (shot), and your ginger latte is ready to serve!

 Ginger juice with turmeric